stateful/docs.runme.dev/docs/integrations/cloud-render/gcp.md

 This  integration of Google Cloud Console views into your Runbook environment provides a unified interface for managing your resources with Runme Cloud Renderers as you can:

-- Effortlessly list, manage, and connect to your cloud instances.
+- Effortlessly list, manage, and connect to your cloud virtual machine.
 - Perform GKE management tasks within a single interface.
 - Simplify your workflow
-- Experience faster cloud resource management with Runme, making it easier than ever to handle your Google Cloud and GKE instances efficiently.
+- Experience faster cloud resource management with Runme, making it easier than ever to handle your Google Cloud Engine and Google Kubernetes Cluster efficiently.

 ## Prerequisites